zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

               .. type:: int
                  :required: false

-            - The quantity of items that should be shipped for this order line.
+            - The number of items that should be shipped for this order line.
 When this parameter is omitted, the whole order line will be shipped.

+              Must be less than the number of items already shipped for this order line.

+              .. note:: At the moment, it is not possible to partially ship an order line if it has a discount.

    * - ``tracking``